andysbolton/arch-install/README.md

 4. Partition the disks

 The `install.sh` script assumes a four-partition scheme like below.

-Run `partition-disk.sh` if using my Dell Latitude E6320, which is hardcoded to add the following partitions:
+Run `partition-disk.sh` if using my Dell Latitude E6320 (nb this will wipe the disk!!!).
+The script is hardcoded to add the following partitions:

 | disk      | size          | partition type   | mount  | filetype |
 | --------- | ------------- | ---------------- | ------ | -------- |